NHS ENGLAND MESSAGE TO PATIENTS (Re data extractions via HSCIC)

 There are over 21 million attendances at accident and emergency (A&E) departments each year.

 A&E departments assess and treat patients with serious injuries or illnesses.
-Generally, you should visit A&E or call 999 for life-threatening emergencies, such as:
+Generally, you should only visit A&E or call 999 for life-threatening emergencies, such as:

 - loss of consciousness